Asylum procedure in Georgia

 The Ministry conducts the interview with you and with your adult family members accompanying you.
 Authorized officials of the Ministry will explain the asylum procedure and your rights before the start of the interview.

-• You should be prepared for an individual interview.
-During the entire asylum procedure, you must tell the truth, provide detailed information about the reasons for applying for international protection and present all available documents (i.e. ID and civil documents, education or work related documents and other documents that you possess).
+You should be prepared for an individual interview.
+During the entire asylum procedure, you must tell the truth, provide detailed information about the reasons for applying for international protection and present all available documents in original form (i.e. ID and civil documents, education or work related documents and other documents that you possess).

 What do you need to bring to the profiling interview?